ExplicITConsulting/set-outlooksignatures.com/faq.md

 Two workarounds are available when you do not want to or can't find and solve the root cause of the problem:
 - Do not scale images in templates (by resizing them in Word, or using HTML width and height attributes), but use the original size of the image.
 It may be neccessary to resize the images with tools like GIMP before using them in templates.
 - The problem may only appear when templates are converted to signatures on computers configured with a display scaling higher than 100 %.
 In this case, the problem is in the Word conversion module or the HTML rendering engine of Word (which is used by Outlook).
-The registry key described in <a href="https://learn.microsoft.com/en-US/outlook/troubleshoot/user-interface/graphics-file-attachment-grows-larger-in-recipient-email" target="_blank">this Microsoft article</a> may help here.
+The registry key described in <a href="https://learn.microsoft.com/en-US/outlook/troubleshoot/user-interface/graphics-file-attachment-grows-larger-in-recipient-email">this Microsoft article</a> may help here.
 After setting the registry key according to the article, Outlook and Word need to be restarted and Set-OutlookSignatures needs to run again.
 Starting with v4.0.0, Set-OutlookSignatures sets the `DontUseScreenDpiOnOpen` registry key to the recommended value.

 Nonetheless, some scaling and display problems simply cannot be solved in the HTML code of the signature, because the problem is in the Word HRML rendering engine used by Outlook: For example, some Word builds ignore embedded image width and height attributes and always scale these images at 100% size, or sometimes display them with inverted colors or a black background.